 Information about the test types, app types and 'critical' / 'warning' level tests are in the Criteria.

-Launched in July 2015, the Accessibility Testing Criteria is intended to be used to check the accessibility of an application for users with limitations in one or more categories of vision, hearing, speech, dexterity and cognition on an Android Device.
+Launched in July 2015, the Accessibility Testing Criteria is intended to be used to check the accessibility of an application for users with limitations in one or more categories of vision, hearing, speech, dexterity and cognition.

-The Accessibility Testing Criteria for Windows and IoS will be available later this year.
+The Accessibility Testing Criteria is available for Android, Windows and IoS.

 The six tests within the Network Performance Testing Criteria analyse the network performance of an app looking for issues such as excessive radio resource use and inefficient design of data transmission, which can cause a huge drain on the device's battery, can result in a slowness of the application and cause more data to be transferred across cellular connections, resulting in higher data charges for the user.